Optimization of CNOT circuits on limited connectivity architecture: Abstract

-\abstract CNOT circuit is the key gadget for entangling qubits in quantum computing systems.
-However, the qubit connectivity of noisy intermediate-scale quantum (NISQ) devices is constrained by their topological structures.
-To improve the performance of CNOT circuits on NISQ devices, we investigate the optimization of the size/depth of CNOT circuits under topological constraints.
-We firstly present a method that can optimize the size of any $n$-qubit CNOT circuit to less than $2n^2$ on any connected graph, which is optimal for sparsely connected structures.
-The simulation experiment shows that our method performs better than state-of-the-art results.
-Specifically, we present two detailed examples to illustrate the applicability of our algorithm.
-Furthermore, for the future device with a denser structure, we give a better optimization method that achieves $O(n^2/\log \delta)$ size on a graph with the minimum degree $\delta$, which is optimal on the regular graph.
-Secondly, for the grid structure, which is commonly used in current quantum devices, we demonstrate that the depth of any $n$-qubit CNOT circuit can be optimized to be linear in $n$ with certain ancillary qubits (ancillas).
-Our experimental results indicate this method has significant improvements compared with all of the existing methods.
-We further implement the two circuits commonly used in quantum variational algorithms and quantum chemistry on the 5-qubit IBMQ devices by leverage of our optimization algorithm, the experimental results show the optimized circuit has far less error when there exists noise compared to IBM mapping method.
+{A CNOT circuit is the key gadget for entangling qubits in quantum computing systems.
+However, the qubit connectivity of noisy intermediate-scale quantum (NISQ) devices is constrained by their {limited connectivity architecture}.
+To improve the performance of CNOT circuits on NISQ devices, we investigate the optimization of the size/depth of CNOT circuits under the {limited connectivity architecture}.
+We present a method that can optimize the size of any $n$-qubit CNOT circuit $O\left(\frac{n^2}{\log \delta}\right)$ on any connected graph with minimum degree $\delta$, and prove this bound is optimal for the regular graph.
+For the near-term sparsely connected structure, we additionally present a method that can optimize the size of any $n$-qubit CNOT circuit to below $2n^2$.
+The numerical experiment shows that our method performs better than state-of-the-art results.
+Specifically, we present an example to illustrate the applicability of our algorithm.
+For the grid structure, which is commonly used in current quantum devices, we demonstrate that the depth of any $n$-qubit CNOT circuit can be optimized to be linear in $n$ with certain ancillary qubits (ancillas).
+Experimental results indicate that this method has significant improvements compared with all of the existing methods.
+We additionally test our algorithms on the five-qubit IBMQ devices, and the experiments show that the measurement results of the optimized circuit with our algorithm are more robust to noise compared with the IBM mapping method.}